apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

 This directory has two or three files in it:

-* *myid* - contains a single integer in human readable ASCII text that represents the server id.
+* *myid* - contains a single integer in human readable ASCII text that represents the server id. **IMPORTANT:** *myid* file is deprecated in the release of branch 3.5+.
 * *initialize* - presence indicates lack of data tree is expected.
 Cleaned up once data tree is created.
 * *snapshot.<zxid>* - holds the fuzzy